oVirt/ovirt-site/source/feature/design/network/setupnetworks.html.md

 ### Abstract

-Setup networks api shall enable complex network provisioning of a host i.e. add/remove/bond network at one call.
+Setup networks api shall enable complex network provisioning of a host i.e. add/remove/bond network with one call.
-Hereby we describe code POV changes for backend and also VDSM api implications.
+Hereby we describe code POV changes for Engine as well as VDSM API implications.

 #### Scope